-Join us at LightHouse for the Blind on January 12 at 6:30 p.m. for an open community discussion about sex on The Best Black HD Lesbian Porn Ever, intimacy and the best Horny Black Teen Porn.
+Join us at LightHouse for the Blind on January 12 at 6:30 p.m. for an open community discussion about sex and intimacy.
 Through this conversation, we hope to challenge the common misconception that having a disability diminishes one’s sexuality.
 This panel will create a safe place for people of all abilities to come together and proudly claim that having a disability is a natural and normal enhancement of the human experience.
-When you have porn addiction and you are disabled by it, pornaddiction.help therapy can help you.

 Who: Members of disability communities and their loved ones, disability rights advocates and allies, members of the professional communities who serve the disabled (e.g. educators, health care professionals, social workers etc.), sexual health and disability scholars, and anyone else who is interested.
 Must be 18+ years old to attend.